-- · market acceptance of our current and future products and services; - · changing regulatory environments and costs associated with compliance; - our ability to compete with other companies offering similar products and services; - · our ability to effectively market our products and services and attract new clients/customers; - · existing client retention rates and the ability to upsell clients; - the amount and timing of operating expenses, particularly sales and marketing expenses, related to the maintenance and expansion of our business, operations and infrastructure; - · our ability to control costs, including operating expenses; - · our ability to manage organic growth and growth fueled by acquisitions; - · public perception and acceptance of cannabis-related products and services generally; and - general economic conditions and events.
+- · market acceptance of our current and future products and services; - · changing regulatory environments and costs associated with compliance; - · our ability to compete with other companies offering similar products and services; - our ability to effectively market our products and services and attract new clients/customers; - · existing client retention rates and the ability to upsell clients; - the amount and timing of operating expenses, particularly sales and marketing expenses, related to the maintenance and expansion of our business, operations and infrastructure; - · our ability to control costs, including operating expenses; - · our ability to manage organic growth and growth fueled by acquisitions; - public perception and acceptance of cannabis-related products and services generally; and - · general economic conditions and events.

 If we do not manage these risks successfully, our business and financial performance will be adversely affected.
 Our long-term results of operations are difficult to predict and depend on the commercial success of our clients, the continued growth of the cannabis industry generally (and public acceptance of cannabis-related products) and the regulatory environment within which the cannabis industry operates.
 If the legalized cannabis marketplace does not continue to grow because the public does not increasingly accept cannabis-related products or government regulators adopt laws, rules or regulations that terminate or diminish the ability for commercial businesses to develop, market and sell cannabis-related products, our business and financial performance would be materially adversely affected.
-Additionally, even if the cannabis industry may not continue to grow and the regulatory environment may not remain favorable to participants in the industry.
+Additionally, even if the cannabis marketplace continues to grow rapidly, and government regulation allows for the free-market development of this industry, products and services competitive with those offered by us may enjoy better market acceptance.
+The legalized cannabis industry may not continue to grow and the regulatory environment may not remain favorable to participants in the industry.
 More generally, our products and services may not experience growing market acceptance, which would adversely impact our ability to grow revenue.